reactjs/react.dev/beta/src/content/community/team.md

 </TeamMember>

 <TeamMember name="Sean Keegan" permalink="sean-keegan" photo="/images/team/sean-keegan.jpg" github="seanryankeegan" twitter="DevRelSean" title="Developer Advocate at Meta">
-    After a first career as a math teacher, Sean remembered that one intro to comp sci class he had to take as a prereq and thought “that was kind of fun!”
+    After a first career as a math teacher, Sean remembered that one intro to comp sci class he had to take as a prereq and thought “that was kind of fun!”.
 One coding bootcamp and several tech jobs later, Sean discovered developer advocacy and hasn’t looked back.
 Outside of work, Sean enjoys ultimate frisbee, video games, and researching (but rarely implementing) better ways to care for his houseplants.
 </TeamMember>

 <TeamMember name="Sebastian Markbåge" permalink="sebastian-markbåge" photo="/images/team/sebmarkbage.jpg" github="sebmarkbage" twitter="sebmarkbage" title="Engineer at Vercel">